nornil/imglib2_BDV/Contributing Guidelines.md

 ## Community

-Join in our community discussions on [link-to-community-platform] for discussions, questions, and announcements.
+Join in our community discussions on [imagesc.zulipchat.com](https://imagesc.zulipchat.com/) for discussions.
+For more general questions of broad interest and announcements image.sc forum can be used advantageously.
 We welcome your feedback and ideas.

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the project's license [ImgLib2 license] (https://github.com/imglib/imglib2/blob/master/LICENSE.txt) and [BigDataViewer license] (https://github.com/bigdataviewer/bigdataviewer-core/blob/master/LICENSE.txt) a BSD 2-Clause "Simplified" License
+By contributing to this project, you agree that your contributions will be licensed under the project's license [ImgLib2 license](https://github.com/imglib/imglib2/blob/master/LICENSE.txt) and [BigDataViewer license](https://github.com/bigdataviewer/bigdataviewer-core/blob/master/LICENSE.txt) a BSD 2-Clause "Simplified" License.
-.
 If you're not comfortable with this, please consider refrain from contributing.